 The International, Impartial, and Independent Mechanism (IIIM) is a UN agency tasked with assisting in the investigations and prosecutions of those responsible for the most serious crimes under international law committed in Syria since March 2011.
 The IIIM also investigates conflict-related sexual violence crimes and gender-based violence, and our documentation will strengthen their gender analysis of crimes.

-Both entities have entered into an agreement with MADRE to receive information about cases of sexual and gender-based violence committed by ISIS fighters in Iraq.
+Both entities have entered into agreements with MADRE to receive information about cases of sexual and gender-based violence committed by ISIS fighters.

 Providing documentation of such crimes to mechanisms like UNITAD and the IIIM is an important step towards ensuring that survivors of gender-based persecution in Iraq have access to justice and can heal from their experiences.
 We help point a vital spotlight on the long-standing targeting of civilians based on gender, including sexual orientation, and gender identity in the context of war and conflict.